 At PortMA we design data collection plans, collect data, analyze, and report for 30 to 40 brands/event marketing campaigns a year.
-In almost every case, the goal is to generate sales, service adoption, or some revenue generating behavior.
-Therefore, one of our primary objectives as the analysts on the project is to measure the revenue generated from this activity.
+In almost every case, the goal is to generate sales, service adoption, or some revenue-generating behavior.
+Therefore, one of our primary event marketing metrics as the analysts on the project is to measure the revenue generated from this activity.

 Many believe the best source of this data is actual sales.
 If it were attainable in a true and valid way, they would be correct.
-The problem is that it is never truly attainable.
+The problem is that actual purchase sales are never truly attainable event marketing metrics.

 - Before-and-after shelf counts can be inaccurate and are subject to inventory issues or management re-stocking.

-- Premiums based on proof-of-purchase are not always sought after a consumer buys.
+- Premiums that rely on proof-of-purchase are not always sought after a consumer buys.

 If you’re in-store at Walmart and have access to Retail Link, you might think you’re covered.
-And, truth be told, you’re closer than any other possible scenario.
+Truthfully, you’re closer than any other possible scenario.
 But, you still have to deal with significant challenges.

 It’s the problem of hording.
-Hording is when current customers buy more now, so they can buy less down the road (when you’re no longer looking at the data).
-You think you’re seeing a lift, when it’s really just folks taking advantage of short-term discounts.
+Hoarding is when current customers buy more now, so they can buy less down the road (when you’re no longer looking at the data).
+You think you’re seeing a lift when it’s really just folks taking advantage of short-term discounts.

 Measuring Purchase Intent Gets You To True Event Impact.